A

 and the peace treaty of Karlowitz in 1699 a large part of

 Hungary and all of Transylvania could be regained.
-These successes

-of Prince Eugene of Savoy (1663 - 1736), who therewith laid
+diplomatic skills of Prince Eugene of Savoy (1663 - 1736),

-the foundation of Austria’s big-power status during
+who therewith laid the foundation of Austria’s big-power

-the first third of the 18th century.
+status during the first third of the 18th century.

 The